Shallow fried meatballs, then simmered until cooked with nutty coconut curry sauce – a very tasty dish that goes well with white rice!

 - Add in Thai red curry paste and curry powder.
 Mix thoroughly until fragrant.

-- Add in peanut butter and water.
+- Add peanut butter and water with beef cubes.
 Mix until peanut butter is dissolved, then add coconut milk.
 Reduce the heat to low and simmer for 5 minutes.

 - Add the meatballs to the sauce and stir carefully to coat.
 Cover and simmer for another 15 minutes, making sure to stir from time to time to avoid from sticking.

-- Add salt and peper according to your taste.
+- Add salt and pepper according to your taste.

 - Serve with white rice.